Services

 • As part of our crew employment and payroll service, we undertake a full assessment of each yacht’s safe manning requirements and cross check these against the current qualifications held by the crew.

-• Praxis Yacht Services will prepare a report for the owner, along with any recommendations to ensure all safe manning requirements are met.
+• We will prepare a report for the owner, along with any recommendations to ensure all safe manning requirements are met.

 What are my rights as a seafarer?